-The required textbook for this class is Computer Systems: A Programmer's Perspective by Randal Bryant and David O'Hallaron (Prentice Hall, 2003).
+The required textbook for this class is Computer Systems: A Programmer's Perspective by Randal Bryant and David O'Hallaron (2nd edition, Prentice Hall, 2010).
 A reference text for the C programming language is the classic Kernighan and Ritchie book "The C Programming Language" (2nd edition, Prentice Hall, 1988).

 |Week 1:||Overview of Computer